RasaHQ/rasa-demo/data/nlu/nlu.md

 - sdk
 - where can i find api documentation for rasa x
 - where is the api for rasa x
+- do we need to write training data nlu.md
+- For training data, to we need to exclusively write the file in MD format?
+- How can i talk to RASA through the url
+- what is action server
+- is it a best practice to connect an external cms
+- can you show me buttons
+- I'd like to handle chitchat
+- Can Rasa be incorporated into iOS apps?
+- how to implement buttons
+- buttons
+- implement buttons
+- I want to build RASA DIET in google colab
+- tensorflow-text
+- installation of tensorflow-text
+- ConveRTFeaturizer
+- whatsapp bro

 ## intent:telljoke
 - Can you tell a joke?